fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

   shown.)
 * BONUS: Add a button that shows all articles at the same time.
 * BONUS: update the title depending on what article is shown.
-You can watch the video below for an example if we don't go through this during class
+You can watch the useState/useEffect video below for an example if we don't go through this during class.
 * Make sure you commit and push your work to a public github repo, and when you are done with all the assignments, add a link in the assignment for week 1.